pandas-dev/pandas/web/pandas/community/ecosystem.md

 ### [Physipandas](https://github.com/mocquin/physipandas)

-Physipandas provides an extension for manipulating physical qunatities (like scalar and numpy.ndarray) in association with a physical unit (like meter or joule) and additional features for integration of `physipy` accessors with pandas Series and Dataframe.
+Physipandas provides an extension for manipulating physical quantities (like scalar and numpy.ndarray) in association with a physical unit (like meter or joule) and additional features for integration of `physipy` accessors with pandas Series and Dataframe.